GabriG23/gender-identification-project/README.md

-# gender_identification_project
+# Gender Identification
 This report aims to analyse a dataset composed of various low-level face images of males and females using different Machine Learning models.
+First, we will explore the structure of the dataset and try to understand how it is distributed.
+Then, we will evaluate various classifiers and try to find the best system that can accurately classify our samples with the lowest cost.